thomas-darling/gulp-translate/readme.md

      * localizable but not found in the import file.
 This allows content
      * to be imported from other sources, such as e.g. a CMS system.
      * If the missing content is still not found, normal missing content
-     * handling will be applied.
+     * handling will be applied, unless the content is resolved to null,
+     * in which case it will be ignored.
      * Default is undefined.
      */
     missingContentHandler?: MissingContentHandler;